alexandrosraikos/wordeley/README.md

 ## Troubleshooting

-If you run into any issues, here are a few things you could try:
+If you run into any issues, here are a few things you could try first:

-- Generate a new access token in the Wordeley settings.
-- Refresh the article cache in the Wordeley settings.
+- Refreshing the article cache in the Wordeley settings.
-- Reinstall the plugin.
+- Reinstalling the plugin.

 ## Frequently Asked Questions